arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEBatteryMonitor/Genuino101CurieBLEBatteryMonitor.md

 ---
 author: 'Arduino'
-description: 'This tutorial shows one of the simplest things you can do with an Arduino 101 Bluetooth Low Energy capabilities.'
+description: 'This tutorial shows one of the simplest things you can do with an Arduino 101 Bluetooth® Low Energy capabilities.'
 tags: [Arduino 101]
 title: 'Arduino 101 CurieBLE Battery Monitor'

 ---

-This tutorial shows one of the simplest things you can do with an Arduino 101's onboard Bluetooth Low Energy capabilities.
-The sketch implements the [standard BLE "Battery Monitor" service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml).
-The Battery Monitor service reads battery level values over BLE from your smartphone or tablet and displays them on the Serial Monitor of the Arduino Software (IDE).
-This is achieved with the Curie's BLE library and a proper application on the smartphone or tablet.
+This tutorial shows one of the simplest things you can do with an Arduino 101's onboard Bluetooth® Low Energy capabilities.
+The sketch implements the [standard Bluetooth® Low Energy "Battery Monitor" service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml).
+The Battery Monitor service reads battery level values over Bluetooth® Low Energy from your smartphone or tablet and displays them on the Serial Monitor of the Arduino Software (IDE).
+This is achieved with the Curie's Bluetooth® Low Energy library and a proper application on the smartphone or tablet.

 ## Hardware Required